rvinluan/rvinluan.github.io/_posts/2018-01-07-year-in-cardboard.md

 ### Snippets
 So simple, so clever, so many satisfying moments.
 Some improvements to be made for sure but I can't imagine a group of people who would dislike this game.
 ### New Angeles
-a bunch of really cool moments but few and far between in a game that is really really long.
+A bunch of really cool moments but few and far between in a game that is really really long.
 ### Clank!
-a lot faster and cooler than I thought!
+A lot faster and cooler than I thought!
 And also a lot of room for variety.
 Really captures what a good Roguelike does.
 ### Evolution: Climate
-Multiplayer solitaire to the extreme.
+Very multiplayer solitaire, this one.
 Still somewhat engaging but really I could have played a whole nother game in between turns.
 ### SHH!
 Cute!
 We did pretty well!
 Not sure how to improve though, unlike Hanabi where maybe you develop new communication methods, this seems kind of set.
 ### Win, Lose, Banana!